 Bringing elements together

-“One of my favourite things about VP is that is brings all the departments together."
+"One of my favourite things about VP is that it brings all the departments together."

-Tupac recounts an encounter with a director of photography regarding filming with green screens, "I remember talking to a DOP and him saying that he hated green screens because they shoot something for six months, but they have no idea what it’s going to look like in the end.
-I think in order for commercial production to work you need the art department, the lighting department, the cameraman, the director all to be in sync for what needs to be done.”
+Tupac recounts an encounter with a director of photography regarding filming with green screens, "I remember talking to a DOP and him saying that he hated green screens because they shoot something for six months, but they have no idea what it's going to look like in the end.
+So I think for commercial production to work, you need the art department, the lighting department, the cameraman, the director all to be in sync for what needs to be done."

-One of the big advantages of virtual production is that unlike with green screen there’s a real reference point for them to react to.
-Tupac compares it to a situation that occurred within a stage production where actors were struggling to visualise and react to an imaginary dragon,
+One of the significant advantages of virtual production is there's a real reference point for them to react to, unlike with a green screen.
+Tupac compares it to a situation that occurred within a stage production where actors were struggling to visualise and respond to an imaginary dragon,

-“Once a director had to tell his actors in a show ‘Ok, here comes the dragon!’ and the actors had no concept of how big the dragon actually was.
-They weren’t getting it.
-So they got an artist at the National to draw one in Tilt and then they gave every single actor a headset.
+"Once a director had to tell his actors in a show 'Ok, here comes the dragon!' and the actors had no concept of how big the dragon is.
+They weren't getting it.
+So they got an artist at the National to draw one in Tilt, and then they gave every actor a headset.
 Then they got it!"

 It cannot be underestimated how important that sort of real feedback to an actor is.
-Superficially at least it would appear that virtual production could affect the use of green screen.
-I ask him if this new technology makes green screen dead?
+Superficially at least, it would appear that virtual production could affect the use of green screens.
+I ask him if this new technology makes the green screen dead?

-“I still think that green screen is needed, but in a different way.
-I’m current writing a movie that takes place largely on green screen.
-Sometimes it’s quicker and easier to just do something on green screen.
-There’s enough space for both technologies to exist together, but it’s just a case of why, how, and what you are using it for.
+"I still think that green screen is needed, but in a different way.
+I'm currently writing a movie that takes place mainly on a green screen.
+However, sometimes it's quicker and easier to just do something on the green screen.
+There's enough space for both technologies to exist together, but it's just a case of why, how, and what you are using it for.